 JavaScript is required

-Última actualización: April 6, 2026
+Última actualización: 6 de abril de 2026

 How to say nice to meet you in Vietnamese - Banner

 So you're heading to Vietnam or meeting Vietnamese friends and want to make a good first impression?
 Learning how to say "nice to meet you" in Vietnamese is a solid starting point.
 The most common phrase you'll use is "Rất vui được gặp bạn" (pronounced roughly like "zuht voo-ee dook gap ban").
 Pretty straightforward, right?
-But here's the thing: Vietnamese greetings have layers depending on who you're talking to, and understanding these nuances will help you sound way more natural than just memorizing one phrase.
+But here's the thing: Vietnamese greetings have layers depending on who you're talking to, and understanding these nuances when you learn Vietnamese will help you sound way more natural than just memorizing one phrase.

-This is your go-to phrase when meeting someone for the first time.
 "Rất vui được gặp bạn" literally translates to "Very happy to meet you" when you break it down word by word.
 "Rất" means very, "vui" means happy or glad, "được gặp" means to meet, and "bạn" means you (or friend in other contexts).

 The pronunciation can be tricky if you're new to Vietnamese tones.
 The language has six different tones, and saying the same syllable with a different tone completely changes the meaning.
 For "vui," you use a level tone.
 For "được," there's a rising tone.
 "Gặp" uses a heavy tone that drops.
 Don't stress too much about perfecting the tones immediately though.
 Vietnamese people are generally super patient with learners, and they'll understand what you mean even if your tones aren't spot-on.